-Metastatic breast cancer refers to breast cancer that has spread beyond the local or regional area to a distant site.
-This is also called stage 4 breast cancer.
+Metastatic breast cancer refers to breast cancer that’s spread beyond the local or regional area of origin to a distant site.
+It’s also called stage 4 breast cancer.

-There’s no cure for metastatic breast cancer, but it’s certainly treatable.
-Some women will live for many years after diagnosis of stage 4 breast cancer.
+There’s no cure for metastatic breast cancer yet, but it’s treatable.
+Some women will live for many years after a diagnosis of stage 4 breast cancer.

-Breast cancer gets its start in the breast.
-As these abnormal cells divide and multiply, they form a tumor.
+Breast cancer starts in the breast.
+As the abnormal cells divide and multiply, they form a tumor.
 As the tumor grows, cancer cells can break away from the primary tumor and travel to distant organs or invade nearby tissue.

 Cancer cells can enter the bloodstream or migrate to nearby lymph nodes under the arm or near the collarbone.
 Once in the blood or lymph systems, cancer cells can travel through your body and land in distant organs or tissue.

 Once cancer cells reach the lungs, they can start to form one or more new tumors.
-It’s possible for breast cancer to metastasize to multiple locations at the same time.
+It’s possible for breast cancer to spread to multiple locations at the same time.